martis42/depend_on_what_you_use/README.md

 - If includes are added through a macro, this is invisible to DWYU.
 - Fundamental support for processing preprocessor defines is present.
-  However, if header A specifies a define X and is included in header B, header B is not aware of X from header A.
+  However, if header _A_ specifies a define _X_ and is included in header _B_, header _B_ is not aware of _X_ from header _A_.
   Right now only defines specified through Bazel (e.g. toolchain or `cc_*` target attributes) or defines specified inside a file itself are used to process a file and discover include statements.
   We aim to resolve this limitation in a future release.
 - Include statements utilizing `..` are not recognized if they are used on virtual or system include paths.